[Hong Kong] Hong Kong’s Cafes, better known as Cha Chaan Teng 茶餐廳, are a class of their own not found in other parts of the world.

 Already a listed company, they are the pricier Hong Kong cafes around.
 Know not what to order?

-Tsui Wah can be found in many parts of Hong Kong, but its most popular branch at Central opposite Yung Kee near Lan Kwai Fong.
-(Tsui Wah Restaurant 翠華餐廳 is also opening up in Singapore at Clarke Quay.)
+Tsui Wah can be found in many parts of Hong Kong, but note that its previously-popular branch at Central opposite Yung Kee near Lan Kwai Fong has closed.

 G/F, 63 Temple Street (Yau Ma Tei MTR Exit B2)